punchlistlabs/punchlist-for-wordpress/readme.txt

 * Provides the ability to create projects from the edit screen.

 == Upgrade Notice ==
+= 1.2.3 =
+* The removal of the value removes a possible unescaped value from being echo'd.

 = 1.2.2 =
 * Avoid a version mismatch.